DaniGlez/aoc/README.md

-# aoc2022
+# AoC

-My Advent of Code 2022 solutions, written in Julia
+My Advent of Code 2022 & 2023 solutions, written in Julia